 Are you impatient to get back to full fitness post-baby?
-We speak to former professional athlete Emily Freeman about her own experience of the Jennis Postnatal programme, and get the lowdown on why slow really is beautiful when it comes to getting back to exercise after giving birth…
+We speak to former professional athlete Emily Freeman about her experience of using Jessica Ennis-Hill's Jennis Postnatal workout programme, and get the lowdown on why slow really is beautiful when it comes to getting back to exercise after giving birth…

 When it comes to getting back to fitness after the birth of your baby, there’s a dangerous perception that you should spring back to pre-baby body weight, energy and activity levels ‘celebrity’-quick because that’s what often gets the headlines in magazines and papers all over the world.
 Take the headline ‘Fastest Celebrity Post-Baby Slim Downs’, which is featured on a website ironically called, Health.
 No wonder many women feel that there’s a pressure to be back up and running (in some cases, literally) within weeks of their baby’s birth.

 The reality, summed up beautifully by Jessica Ennis-Hill's physio Ali Rose, is that: “It takes your body nine months to slowly adapt and change so that you can support the growth and birth of a baby, so it absolutely makes sense that getting back to fitness post-baby should take time, too.”

 As proof of this philosophy, we chat to retired sprinter, personal trainer and co-founder of Totally Runable, Emily Freeman, who is currently working her way through Jessica Ennis-Hill's Jennis Postnatal app programme.

 Hey Emily, how are you doing and how old is your little one?